 New to this?
 Start inhaling for 10 seconds, holding for 10 seconds, exhaling for 10 seconds.
 Even 5 second segments are fine, if you find 10 second segments are too much after a few minutes.
 Continue for a minimum of 7 minutes.
 Doing this for 11 or 22 minutes can be most beneficial.
 Breathing for this is done through the nose only.

 Optimized cooperation between the brain hemispheres.

 Openness to feeling one's presence and the presence of the spirit.

 The whole brain works - especially the old brain and the frontal hemispheres.

 Here are some tips to make the One-Minute breath easier:

 To start, make yourself very comfortable.
-Have a shawl on that you can remove without exertion if you get warm.
+Have a shawl on around your shoulders/spine that you can remove without exertion if you get warm.
 Sitting in a chair with a straight spine or on the floor sitting crosslegged - either is fine.

 Be very still.